huangqinjin/wmain/README.md

 - Add `/utf-8` to compile options to make all narrow string literals UTF-8.
 - Link to [wmain](wmain.c) to get UTF-8 encoded `argv`.
 - `setlocale(LC_CTYPE, ".utf8")` to support UTF-8 output and filenames (e.g. `printf`, `fopen` and `std::filesystem::path`).
-- `SetConsoleCP(CP_UTF8)` due to the bug of double translation for console output in UCRT.
+- `SetConsoleCP(CP_UTF8)` due to the bug of double translation for console output before UCRT 10.0.19041.0.
 No need for C locale.
 - Skip above three items if using UTF-8 process code page.
 - `SetConsoleOutputCP(CP_UTF8)` to display characters correctly due to the encoding conversion from `ConsoleOutputCP` to Unicode in Windows Console.
 - Use wide console input.
 The typical structure of a Command-Line app is: input somewhere, output everywhere.